qlqldldh/spring-channel/validation/README.md

 > Very Important when you handle Object(datas like DTO)

 ## Sample Codes
-1. Validation by throwing exception from DAO
+1. Validation by throwing exception from DAO & Making Validation part with spring concepts weekly
-2. Validation by <b>Spring framework</b>
+2. Validation by <b>Spring framework</b> by using validator interface & hibernate-validator
-3. POST transferring in controller